TSGM: A Flexible Framework for Generative Modeling of Synthetic Time Series: Abstract

 \section{Abstract}

-Temporally indexed data are essential in a wide range of fields and of interest to machine learning researchers.
-Time series data, however, are often scarce or highly sensitive, which precludes the sharing of data between researchers and industrial organizations and the application of existing and new data-intensive ML methods.
-A possible solution to this bottleneck is to generate synthetic data.
-In this work, we introduce Time Series Generative Modeling (TSGM), an open-source framework for the generative modeling of synthetic time series.
-TSGM includes a broad repertoire of machine learning methods: generative models, probabilistic, and simulator-based approaches.
-The framework enables users to evaluate the quality of the produced data from different angles: similarity, downstream effectiveness, predictive consistency, diversity, and privacy.
-The framework is extensible, which allows researchers to rapidly implement their own methods and compare them in a shareable environment.
-TSGM was tested on open datasets and in production and proved to be beneficial in both cases.
-Additionally to the library, the project allows users to employ command line interfaces for synthetic data generation which lowers the entry threshold for those without a programming background.
+Time series data are essential in a wide range of machine learning (ML) applications.
+However, temporal data are often scarce or highly sensitive, limiting data sharing and the use of data-intensive ML methods.
+A possible solution to this problem is the generation of synthetic datasets that resemble real data.
+In this work, we introduce Time Series Generative Modeling (TSGM), an open-source framework for the generative modeling and evaluation of synthetic time series datasets.
+TSGM includes a broad repertoire of machine learning methods: generative models, probabilistic, simulation-based approaches, and augmentation techniques.
+The framework enables users to evaluate the quality of the produced data from different angles: similarity, downstream effectiveness, predictive consistency, diversity, fairness, and privacy.
+TSGM is extensible and user-friendly, which allows researchers to rapidly implement their own methods and compare them in a shareable environment.
+The framework has been tested on open datasets and in production and proved to be beneficial in both cases. \url{https://github.com/AlexanderVNikitin/tsgm}